hokkyss/next-boilerplate/app/_libs/README.md

 ### Conventions

-1. All folders must follow Next private folder naming convention.
+1. All folders must follow Next private folder naming convention (prefixing the folder with `_`).
+2. All folders and files follows `kebab-case` naming convention, e.g. `_rest-api/` and `login-form.tsx`.